-- Remove the exhaust shroud by removing the two (2) bolts and one (1) nut as shown in the Inspect and Clean Cylinder Head Cooling Fins photo on the following page.
-Clean the accessible cooling fins by blowing with compressed air.
-If the buildup is excessive, refer to step 2; if the buildup is not excessive, reinstall the exhaust shroud. - 2.
+- 1. Inspect accessible cooling fins and clean with compressed air as needed.
+If the buildup is excessive, refer to step 2. - 2.
 Remove the spark plug wire and disconnect the breather tube on the valve cover.
 Do not disconnect the breather tube from the carburetor side.
-Remove the cylinder head shroud by removing the four (4) bolts, as shown in the Inspect and Clean Cylinder Head Cooling Fins photo.
+Remove the cylinder head shroud by removing the five (5) bolts, as shown in the Inspect and Clean Cylinder Head Cooling Fins photo.
 Cover the breather tube end and spark plug boot before cleaning out the cooling fins.
 Clean the cooling fins by blowing with compressed air.
-If the buildup is excessive, use a piece of wire to probe into the fins for cleaning. - 3.
-Reinstall the shrouds by reversing the preceding steps.
+If the buildup is excessive, use a piece of wire to probe into the fins for cleaning. - Reinstall the shrouds by reversing the preceding steps.
 Start the engine and confirm the cooling airflow.

-Inspect and Clean Cylinder Head Cooling Fins (viewed from left side of tractor)
+Inspect and Clean Cylinder Head Cooling Fins (viewed from left side of tractor) Grass Buildup in Mower Housing